lotusatease/ifosslawbook/France.md

     of the natural or legal person under whose name it has been disclosed.

-iv.
-When a work integrates a preexisting work, without the collaboration
-    of the author of the latter work, it is defined as a “Composite work”.
+4. When a work integrates a preexisting work, without the collaboration of the author of the latter work, it is defined as a “Composite work”.
 A composite work shall be the property of the author who has produced it, subject to the rights of the author of